albertpardo/1.5-Java_Utils/README.md

 ### Level 1 - Exercise 5

 This exercise must be executed on terminal.
-Follow those steps:
+Follow those steps:

 1. `cd src/level1ex5`
 2. `javac *.java` for compile on console.